orionrobots/orionrobots.github.io/wiki/ev.md

 the difference in what's under the bonnet - until that point, we cannot expect a large uptake of them.

-Companies like <http://goingreen.com> and Honda have commercialised on it.
-The Toyata Prius is an interesting compromise on the concept as well.
+Companies like Tesla, Toyota and Honda have commercialised on it.
+The Toyota Prius is an interesting compromise on the concept as well.

 ## What does this mean to robots (and builders)?